luau-lang/rfcs/docs/syntax-attributes-functions-parameters.md

 ## Alternatives

-The alternative would be to not support attribute parameters.
+The alternative is to not support attribute parameters.
 This will lead to substandard warning messages from `@deprecated` attribute.
-It would also prevent us from introducing `@unroll` attribute in the future.
+It will also prevent us from introducing `@unroll` attribute in the future.